CrossRealms/Splunk-Windows-Firewall-Status-Check-Add-on/TA-windows-firewall-status-check/README.md

   1. Standalone Mode:
      * Install the `Windows Firewall Status Check Add-on`.
   2. Distributed Mode:
-     * The Add-on is required on search head for field extraction.
+     * The Add-on is required on the Search Head for field extraction.
      * Install the `Windows Firewall Status Check Add-on` on the Universal Forwarders on Windows and configure it.
 (You could do that from Deployment Server.)
-     * Install the Add-on on a heavy forwarder if Universal Forwarder is forwarding to Heavy Forwarder.
-Otherwise, install it on an Indexers.
-Input configuration is not required for both Indexers and Heavy Forwarders.
+     * Install the Add-on on a heavy forwarder if forwarders are sending data to Heavy Forwarder, otherwise install it on Indexers for data parsing.
+Input configuration is not required for both indexers and heavy forwarders.

 DEPENDENCIES